wudithu08/icc-AL-CS-2021/Assignments/readme.md

       * About visualization: please learn about [matplotlib](https://matplotlib.org/) library in python ( if you use anaconda, you do not need to install, if you use other python IDE, like idle, you need to [install this package](https://solarianprogrammer.com/2017/02/25/install-numpy-scipy-matplotlib-python-3-windows/)).
 Here is a good book for you to learn about matplotlib as well: [Python Crash Course](http://file.allitebooks.com/20160102/Python%20Crash%20Course.pdf)
       * in class materials: [sequential search](http://interactivepython.org/runestone/static/pythonds/SortSearch/TheSequentialSearch.html) and [binary search](http://interactivepython.org/runestone/static/pythonds/SortSearch/TheBinarySearch.html)

-Daniel, Julian, Lisa, Shirley, Wilbur, Vivien, Nico, Tim, James, Andy, Cathy, Brian, Harry, Jack
+Daniel, Julian, Lisa, Shirley, Wilbur, Vivien, Nico, Tim, James, Andy, Cathy, Brian, [**:trollface:Harry**](https://github.com/haoyuF996/AL-cs-homework-June-17-Monday-2019), Jack

 ## July 2019